TheProdigyLeague/Code.exe/AWS Amazon Bucket S3/README.md

 ## Bucket juicy data

-Amazon exposes an internal service every EC2 instance can query for instance metadata about the host.
-If you found an SSRF vulnerability that runs on EC2, try requesting :
+Amazon exposes an internal service every Elastic Computer (EC2) instance can query for instance metadata about the host.
+If you found an Server Side Request Forgery (SSRF) vulnerability that runs on EC2, try requesting :

 ```powershell
 http://169.254.169.254/latest/meta-data/